planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-Your shapefile is now published with GeoServer.
+Your shapefile is now published.
 You can now view the layer using the Layer Preview.
 Click the Layer Preview link.

 A list of published layers is displayed.
-Find the layer in the list, and select OpenLayers in the select box if it isn't already selected.
-Click the Go link next to the select box.
+Find the layer in the list, and click the OpenLayers libk next to the layer.

-Note: Lists in GeoServer are paged at 25 items at a time.
-If you can't find the layer, you may need to click the [2] or [>] buttons.
-Alternately, type "earth" in the search box at the top to narrow the list.
+While not specifically relevant here, lists in GeoServer are paged at 25 items at a time.
+If you ever can't find the layer, you can either page the list, or use the search box to narrow down the results.

 A new tab in your browser will open up, showing your layer inside an OpenLayers application.
 You can use your mouse to zoom and pan, and can also click the features in the window to display attribute information.